devenjarvis/iago/README.md

 3. Party Time!

 ### Using golang
 If you have golang setup on your machine you can run `go get -u github.com/devenjarvis/iago` to go get the package.
 If your GOPATH is setup and visible from your system PATH then iago will be available globally.
-If you haven't setup gopath because you're on 1.13 or higher, than you'll need to compile iago and move it to your path manually.
+If you haven't setup gopath because you're on 1.13 or higher, then you'll need to compile iago and move it to your path manually.
+The process to do this will vary based on your OS.

 ## Usage
 Once installed, you should be able to run `iago <path_to_image>` from anywhere in your terminal to generate a new parrot gif.